JustAPenguin9/AoCF-Boxes-2/README.md

 			// list of the boxes to draw on the sprite
 			boxes: [
 				(
-					// the colour can be "Hit", "Hit2", "Hurt", or "Collision"
+					// the colour can be "Hit", "Hit2", "Hurt", "Collision", or a custom value with "Hex(0xFF6A10)"
 					colour: Collision,
 					// (width, height)
 					size_wh: (15, 15),